 Once your need is determined, your financial aid will be calculated based on eligibility and enrollment for the quarters you will be attending.
 All awards are subject to availability of funds.
 State Need and Federal Supplemental Education Opportunity grants are depleted early each year.
 These funding sources are are re-allocated on a first-come first-serve basis throughout the financial aid award year.

 Bates Technical College does not issue paper financial aid checks.
 A BankMobile Refund Selection Kit will be mailed to your home after you have completed all required steps for your financial aid file.
 The kit will come in a bright green envelope from Bank Mobile.
 Please remember to keep your mailing address updated with the Registration Office, since the address that appears in your student records file is the address the Refund Selection Kit will be mailed to.
+You will also receive a Personal Code by email which will be sent to the email address on record with the school.

 Financial aid disburses funds on a quarterly basis.
 To be considered for priority processing, applications should be complete and accurate by the quarterly deadlines listed below: